 In accordance with A.R.S.
-Section 36-2918.01, and AHCCCS Contractor Operation Manual, Chapter 100, the subcontractors or providers are required to notify the AHCCCSA, Office of Program Integrity immediately and submit report within 10 business days of discovery by completing the confidential AHCCCS Referral For Preliminary Investigation form for any and all suspected fraud or abuse.
-[42 CFR 455.1(a)(1)] This shall include acts of suspected fraud or abuse that were resolved internally but involved AHCCCS members or funds.
+Section 36-2918.01, all contractors are required to notify the AHCCCS, Office of Program Integrity (OPI) immediately of all suspected fraud or abuse.
+The Contractor agrees to promptly (within ten business days of discovery) inform OPI in writing of instances of suspected fraud or abuse [42 CFR 455.1(a)(1)].
+This shall include acts of suspected fraud or abuse that were resolved internally but involved AHCCCS funds, contractors or sub-contractors.